DigitalMitford/DM_Journal_1819-1823/PossibleMissingSI.md

 ## placeName

-- [ ] Arborfield
+- [x] Arborfield
 - [ ] arbour  ebb: probably not a name.
-It's just a word that means a tree-shaded garden area
+It's just a word that means a tree-shaded garden area :: hjb: Should we tag this as Three Mile Cross where she refers to this?
 - [x] Ashmolean_old   ebb: Correct to Ashmolean_Old (already in SI)
 - [x] Bedford_town  ebb: Correct to Bedford (already in SI)
 - [ ] Bodys_lane